Joxit/docker-registry-ui/README.md

 Your server should be configured to accept CORS.

-If your docker registry does not need credentials, you will need to send this HEADER :
+If your docker registry does not need credentials, you will need to send this HEADER:

     Access-Control-Allow-Origin: '*'

-If your docker registry need credentials, you will need to send these HEADERS :
+If your docker registry need credentials, you will need to send these HEADERS:

 ```yml
 http: